Daveed (film)

 Daveed is a 2025 Indian Malayalam-language action film directed by Govind Vishnu and written by Deepu Rajeevan and Govind Vishnu.
 It is produced by Aby Alex Abraham, Tom Joseph, Century Max John & Mary Productions and Panorama Studios.
 The films stars Antony Varghese, Lijomol Jose, Vijayaraghavan, Saiju Kurup and Kichu Tellus in supporting roles.

 The film was officially announced on 23 November, 2023.
 Principal Photography commenced on 24 June 2024, in Thrissur, Ernakulam, and Kottayam.
 The film's songs and original score were by Justin Varghese.
 The film received generally positive reviews from critics.

 Plot

-Ashiq Abu, a middle-aged bouncer who faces a life-changing rivalry with Turkish boxer Sainul Akhmedov.
+Ashiq Abu, a middle-aged bouncer, faces a life-changing rivalry with Turkish boxer Sainul Akhmedov.